AKASHAorg/eth-bucharest/documentation/APPS.md

 ### What is an application?

-An application is a standalone micro-frontend that complement and extend your web3 social network experience.
+An application is a standalone micro-frontend that complements and extends your web3 social network experience.
 Applications are the main building blocks of a world and it can be seen as a standalone SPA's (Single Page Application) except that they are loaded, mounted and unmounted by the underlying system (`app-loader`) which is